-Emergency overseas border alerts can be placed where a special patient escapes or is otherwise absent without leave.
+Emergency overseas border alerts can be placed where a special patient escapes or is otherwise AWOL.

 The RFMHS is responsible for placing and removing emergency overseas border alerts for special patients.
 Section 6.3.1 of these guidelines sets out details of the process for placing an emergency overseas border alert.